-2.1 This Council is committed to ensuring that all children and young people are protected and kept safe from harm whilst engaging in services organised and provided by the Council.
-This Council will also safeguard the welfare of children and young people who use the Council's services or who attend activities within its venues, by protecting them from abuse.

-2.2 This policy applies to all situations within the Council's operation, which could potentially involve children or young people.
-Good practice guidelines are provided in this policy to guide staff in the protection of children and young people and to protect staff from allegations of abuse and reassure parents.

-2.3 The policy affects every elected member, staff member, volunteer and anyone working on behalf of and/or representing the Council.
+- 2.1 This Council is committed to ensuring that all children, young people and vulnerable adults are protected and kept safe from harm whilst engaging in services organised and provided by the Council.
+This Council will also safeguard the welfare of children, young people and vulnerable adults who use the Council's services or who attend activities within its venues, by protecting them from abuse. - 2.2 This policy applies to all situations within the Council's operation, which could potentially involve children, young people or vulnerable adults.
+Good practice guidelines are provided in this policy to guide staff in the protection of children, young people and vulnerable adults and to protect staff from allegations of abuse and reassure parents. - 2.3 The policy affects every elected member, staff member, volunteer and anyone working on behalf of and/or representing the Council.